chrisi96fan/Prolific-Study-Fetcher/README.md

 This script is triggered via a scheduled task in Windows Task Scheduler:

-1. Create a New Task named prolific.
+1. Create a new task named prolific.

-2. Under the Trigger tab:

        Begin the task: On an event

        Log: Microsoft-Windows-PushNotifications-Platform/Operational

        Source: PushNotifications-Platform

        Event ID: 3052

-3. Under the Actions tab:

-   Action: Start a program

-   Program/script: Select the compiled Prolific_study_Fetcher.exe file
+       Action: Start a program → Select the compiled Prolific_study_Fetcher.exe file

    Make sure that notifications for other apps/programs are disabled, except for Chrome and Firefox.
 This ensures that only browser-based notifications trigger the script.